loltgt/appe/src/appe/docs/_Introduction.md

 ## Folder structure

-The folder structure is simplified to facilitate the user, there is a launcher file to open "[LAUNCH.html](https://github.com/loltgt/appe/blob/master/LAUNCH.html)", all the runtime content is inside the "[app](app)" folder, save files are contained in the folder "[save](https://github.com/loltgt/appe/blob/master/save/)", extensions in the folder "[ext](https://github.com/loltgt/appe/blob/master/ext)", the alternative execution in the folder "[alt](https://github.com/loltgt/appe/blob/master/alt)".
+The folder structure is simplified to facilitate the user, there is a launcher file to open _"[LAUNCH.html](https://github.com/loltgt/appe/blob/master/LAUNCH.html)"_, all the runtime content is inside the folder "[app](https://github.com/loltgt/appe/blob/master/app)", save files are contained in the folder "[save](https://github.com/loltgt/appe/blob/master/save)", extensions in the folder "[ext](https://github.com/loltgt/appe/blob/master/ext)", the alternative execution in the folder "[alt](https://github.com/loltgt/appe/blob/master/alt)".
 In the release phase you could delete superfluous files and folders like "docs" and "src".

 * [alt](https://github.com/loltgt/appe/blob/master/alt)
 * [app](https://github.com/loltgt/appe/blob/master/app)